lunaextraordinaire/PowerBI/README.md

-# PowerBI
-Featured repository for my PowerBI dashboards
+# PowerBI - Featured repository for my PowerBI dashboards

+## Welcome to my PowerBI projects!

+### My repository contains catalogue of my Data Visualization projects and reports created using Power BI.
+Each folder contains the dataset (in xlsx or csv format), the dashboard (in pbix), and the dashboard converted into pdf format.